Sumondo an app to monitor and relieve stress.

 Solution: Notify users when their stress levels reach specific thresholds and allow them to perform a stress relieving exercise.

-View the Mid-Fi Prototype
+View the Hi-Fi Prototype

 Where do we go from here?